ranganathanlab/pySCA/docs/source/install.rst

    <ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/database_files/pfamseq.txt.gz>`_ -
    the file `pfamseq.txt` contains phylogenetic annotations for PFAM sequences.
-   This is necessary if you would like to annotate PFAM alignments with taxonomic/phylogenetic information using the annotateMSA.py script provided by pySCA.
+   This is necessary if you would like to annotate PFAM alignments with taxonomic/phylogenetic information using the annotateMSA script provided by pySCA.
 This file is quite large (~10 GB) and is not included here, but it is available from the PFAM FTP site in compressed (\*.gz) format.

 2) `PyMol <https://pymol.org/2/>`_ - necessary if you would like to use pySCA's